evannetwork/tnt-docs/docs/v0.3/For Developers/kick-start.md

 - [CSR] - requests certificates from your partner
 - [DIDCOMM] - opens a DIDComm communication channel that handles message decryption / encryption
 - [Invitation] - requests a DID exchange for
-- [NCE] - handler for validating and sending [NCE formatted DIDComm messages]
+- [NPE] - handler for validating and sending [NPE formatted DIDComm messages]
-- [ORDER-TRACING] - NCE formatted for tracing orders
+- [ORDER-TRACING] - NPE formatted for tracing orders

 ## Asynchronous Workers